Awa Tsireh: Early life

 Awa Tsireh was born into the San Ildefonso Pueblo.
 His family was very active in the arts.
 His parents were Alfonsita Martinez, a potter, and Juan Estaba Roybal, the nephew of potter Cresencio Martinez.
 His nephew José Disiderio (J.D.)
 Roybal also became a painter.
-His siblings included the artists Josefa Roybal and Santana Roybal Martinez (1909-2002).
+His siblings included the artists Josefa Roybal, Santana Roybal Martinez (1909–2002), and Ralph Roybal.

 Awa Tsireh was one of the earliest of the San Ildefonso painters.
 His formal education ended at grade school but he drew from his culture and informal training.
 Awa Tsireh was also among the students of Elizabeth Willis DeHuff, who instructed students in painting from her own home.

 In 1917, American artist William Penhallow Henderson painted a portrait of young Awa Tsireh, which is now held by the New Mexico Museum of Art.
 Henderson's wife, Alice Corbin Henderson, was a patron of Awa Tsireh.

 In 1920, Awa Tsireh married a young woman from his village.
 The following year she gave birth to a son, but both mother and child died soon after.
 Affected greatly, Awa Tsireh moved to his parents' home.